t-regx/T-Regx/ReadMe.md

 * ### No change in API for legacy projects
     * You can use T-Regx exception-based error handling, without changing your API much.
-Simply swap `preg_match()` to `preg::match()`, and the method will only ever throws exceptions!
+Simply swap `preg_match()` to `preg::match()`, and the method will only ever throw exceptions!
 Won't return `null` or `false` or issue a warning or a notice.
 Nor will it throw a fatal error.
     * Arguments, structure and return types remain the same.
-Nobody needs to know :)
+Your code will not break.
     * You still deal with complex and unintuitive API of PHP, but we handle the errors and warnings for you.

 * ### Prepared patterns